kyleanthonyr/automate/README.md

-A simple template for a robust github actions CI/CD pipeline.
+# A simple template for a robust GitHub actions CI/CD pipeline.